 Belfius Bank SA/NV (the "Issuer" or "Belfius Bank") is a public limited company (naamloze vennootschap/société anonyme) established on 23 October 1962 for an unlimited duration and incorporated under Belgian law which collects savings from the public.
 The Issuer is licensed as a credit institution in accordance with the Belgian Banking Law.
-It is registered with the Crossroads Bank for Enterprises under business identification number 0403.201.185 and has its registered office at 1000 Brussels, Boulevard Pachécolaan 44, Belgium, telephone +32 22 22 11 11.
-As from 28 May 2018, the registered office of Belfius Bank will be transferred to 1210 Brussels, Place Charles Rogier 11, Belgium.
+It is registered with the Crossroads Bank for Enterprises under business identification number 0403.201.185 and has its registered office at 1210 Brussels, Place Charles Rogier 11, Belgium, telephone +32 22 22 11 11.
 Belfius Bank's LEI code is A5GWLFH3KM7YV2SFQL84.

-The share capital of Belfius Bank as at 31 December 2017 was three billion, four hundred and fifty-eight million, sixty-six thousand, two hundred and twenty-seven euros and forty-one cents (EUR 3,458,066,227.41) and is represented by 359,412,616 registered shares.
+The share capital of Belfius Bank as at 31 December 2018 was three billion, four hundred and fifty-eight million, sixty-six thousand, two hundred and twenty-seven euros and forty-one cents (EUR 3,458,066,227.41) and is represented by 359,412,616 registered shares.
 The shareholding of Belfius Bank is as follows: 359,407,616 registered shares are held by the public limited company of public interest Federal Holding and Investment Company (FHIC), in its own name, but on behalf of the Belgian State, and 5,000 registered shares are held by the public limited company Certi-Fed.
 Certi-Fed is a fully-owned subsidiary of FHIC.
 Belfius Bank shares are not listed.

 Within the framework of the governmental agreement announced in July 2017, the Federal Government has given Belfius the green light to prepare a partial privatisation of Belfius by way of an initial public offering (IPO) of a minority stake of the bank (up to 49%).
-The effective 'execution' of the IPO, following the 'preparation' phase, will, however, be subject to official green light that needs to be given by the Belgian State.
+Beginning of September 2018, the Belgian federal government decided, in close cooperation with the Federal Holding and Investment Company (FHIC) that Belfius' IPO would be postponed due to unfavourable market conditions.
+The Belgian federal government declared that it will reassess, on a frequent basis and together with FHIC and Belfius' Board and Management, this matter

-At the end of 2017, total consolidated balance sheet amounted to EUR 168 billion.
+At the end of 2018, total consolidated balance sheet amounted to EUR 164 billion.